muhktar/GitBashNotes/command-line-notes.md

 * choco install (gitbash)

-tab button auto completes
+##### FYI: pressing the tab button auto completes in the commandline/powershell/gitbash

 ## Git commands (Creating Local Repository and Pushing to Remote(Online) Repository)

 * git init

-This command makes sure that the directory can recognize get commands by  generating a .git folder in the directory
+This command makes sure that the directory can recognize get commands by  generating a .git folder in the directory.

 * git add .

-This command adds everything from the current directory including changes, to the git-repository(it modifies the contents of the aforementioned .git folder)
+This command adds everything from the current directory including changes, to the git-repository(it modifies the contents of the aforementioned .git folder).

 * git commit -m  " your update message"

-This commits the changes to be pushed to the web
+This commits the changes to be pushed to the web.

 * copy paste the git remote add to execute

 * git push -u origin master

-This pushes the commited changes to the web, making them acceible online
+This pushes the commited changes to the web, making them acceible online.

-After going through all these commands your repo will be available online on git hub
+After going through all these commands your repo will be available online on git hub.
+### pulling changes from remote repository on GitHub to local repo

+* git pull origin master

+This command fetches the changes that are on your remote server and  places them on your local repo if it is not already on there.

 https://curriculeon.github.io/Curriculeon/lectures/version-control-systems/git/my-first-repository/content.html